revathskumar/blog.revathskumar.com/_drafts/2014-11-25-jquery-set-ajax-callbacks-conditionally.md

 ---
 layout: post
-title: "jQuery: set ajax callbacks conditionaly"
+title: "jQuery: set ajax callbacks conditionally"
-excerpt: "jQuery: set ajax callbacks conditionaly"
+excerpt: "jQuery: set ajax callbacks conditionally"
 date: 2014-11-25 00:00:00 IST
 updated: 2014-11-25 00:00:00 IST
 categories: javascript, jquery, promises
 ---

-When I work with `$.ajax`, many times I came across sintuations where  I need to set the success callback conditionaly.
+When I work with `$.ajax`, many times I came across situations where  I need to set the success callback conditionally.
 I am not pretty intrested in setting a common callback and check the condition inside it.
 I like my functions to be simple and do less things as possible.
-So I used to set the options object explicity and set the `options['success']` contitionaly and pass the resultant option object to `$.ajax` method.
+So I used to set the options object explicity and set the `options['success']` conditionally and pass the resultant option object to `$.ajax` method.

 ```js